Melioli/HoyoToon/README.md

 - Includes Visual Effects (VFX) Shaders like those used for Paimon, Dainlief, Asmoday, and Skirk.
 - Includes scripts for automated setup.
 - Comprehensive documentation of the shader, including its logic and features
+- Auto updater for seamless updates of the shader and accompanying scripts.

 ## Contact